 Los Angeles Neighborhood Councils

-There are presently 96 Neighborhood Councils in Los Angeles, with a few more in the works.
+There are presently 99 Neighborhood Councils in Los Angeles.
 Click here to view the list of all NCs, then click on the individual NC name to view its EmpowerLA webpage including the list of Board members.

 with the right and the responsibility